 The shape of the forehead will be augmented and lengthened to create a stronger, more masculine-looking forehead.
 Augmentation can be done with implants or temporary facial fillers.

 The girth and angle of the mandible will be surgically enhanced.
 Dr. Salgado may include a Genioplasty and Mentoplasty to produce a more extended and masculine chin.

 Dr. Salgado will use augmentation techniques to advance the projection and width of the nose.
 The augmentation can be performed with implants or facial fillers

-In order to masculinize the cheeks, Dr. Salgado will use augmentation to create a square and angular cheekbone.
+To masculinize the cheeks, Dr. Salgado will use augmentation to create a square and angular cheekbone.

 Before the procedure